Chopwell Wood Christmas Tree Sales 2021.

-We plan to continue with the sales of Christmas trees this year.
-The proposed opening date will be Saturday 27th November until Sunday 19th December.
+Christmas Tree Sales are back this year.
+The opening date will be Saturday 27th November until Sunday 19th December.
 The sales site alongside the main car park will be open from 8 am until 8 pm.
 Cash or card payments are accepted.
-Deliveries can be made to most local areas – more details later.
+Deliveries can be made to most local areas – ask about this when you choose your tree on site.

 Please drive with extra care when visiting Chopwell Wood as the entrance road narrows to single track round the blind bend.
 Observe the 20 mph speed limit, and use the marked passing places (but not for parking).